envytools/envytools/docs/hw/gpu.rst

     still exists
   - added VP2 xtensa-based programmable video decoding and BSP engines
-  - removed restrictions on host memory access by rendering: rendering to host memory and using tiled textures from host are now ok
+  - removed restrictions on host memory access by rendering: rendering to host memory and using blocklinear textures from host are now ok
   - added VM stats write support to PCOUNTER
   - PEEPHOLE moved out of PBUS
   - PFIFO_BAR_FLUSH moved out of PFIFO